Onkto2/YoloBros/README.md

 # YoloBros

 Important stuff.
-Only Ninjas may commit, never quit.
+Only Ninjas may commit, too legit to quit.